 Cleaning your favorite puffer coat is inevitable after a long winter season.
 However, washing your coat should only be done when absolutely necessary because detergents and machines can wear down the insulation and protective Durable Water Repellent (DWR) shell.
 When it's time to clean your coat, here are some easy-to-follow recommendations and tips for the best results.

-Typically, frontloading and newer top loading washing machines don't have the center agitator that can catch and tear materials, like the delicate top layer of a puffer coat.
+Use a front-loading or newer top-loading machine to wash your puffer jacket, or hand wash if necessary.
+Typically, these types of washing machines don't have the center agitator that can catch and tear materials, like the delicate top layer of a puffer coat.
 When cleaning your puffer coat, always use the gentle cycle no matter what type of machine you have.
-If you'd rather be extra careful, simply hand wash your coat in a bathtub or sink
+If you'd rather be extra careful, simply handwash your coat in a bathtub or sink.
+When in doubt, always check the tag for guidance on how to wash your puffer jacket.

 The fillers of puffer coats are made of delicate material, whether it be down or synthetic insulation.
 Take extra care when using strong or chemical detergents on your coat.
 We recommend choosing a detergent made with natural ingredients instead of harsh chemicals, or a traditional detergent for delicate fabrics.